 God created work as a good thing and created people to work.
 People are more “fully human” when engaged in meaningful work that unleashes their God-given productivity and creativity in a culture of Shalom built on Biblical principles of relationships, community and human dignity.

 God created a world that flourishes through our productivity and creativity and then commanded us to be instruments of its flourishing.
-An organization adds to the beauty of the world and assists in God’s restorative plan for His Kingdom by creating goods and services that help the community to flourish and by extending its culture of Shalom to all people it touches.
+An organization adds to the beauty of the world and assists in God’s restorative plan for His Kingdom by creating opportunities, goods and services that help families and communities to flourish and by extending its culture of Shalom to all people it touches.
 In the process, the work of the organization takes on deeper meaning for its own people.

 Providing a trusted and objective extra set of eyes to help a leader evaluate a situation in order to process what path or response is most in line with the Biblical values and priorities of the leader and the organization.